IST407-707/project-checkpoint-1-llama-bots/project_proposal_new.md

 The goal of our efforts is to effectively recognize tiny patterns indicative of various health conditions in medical imaging, hence improving radiological diagnoses through the application of machine learning techniques.
 Through the analysis of radiographic imaging datasets such as MIMIC-CXR, our goal is to create sophisticated algorithms that can identify early indicators of abnormalities in organs such as the brain, lungs, and breasts.
 Our method combines segmentation and pattern recognition techniques to improve illness tracking and improve diagnostic accuracy.

 ## Objectives
-- Train deep learning models for pattern detection in radiography pictures using the MIMIC-CXR dataset.
+- Train deep learning models for pattern detection in radiography pictures using the National Institutes of Health Clinical Center's dataset.
 - Put pattern segmentation strategies into practice to facilitate quicker disease progression tracking and diagnosis.
 - Assess the accuracy, sensitivity, specificity, and clinical utility of the model's performance.
 - Offer radiologists an intuitive user interface so they can connect with the tools and incorporate them into their daily tasks.